digital-services-act/transparency-database/resources/markdown/additional-explanation-for-statement-attributes.md

 moderation decisions in line with recital 66 of the DSA._

-### 1. Platform Unique Identifier (PUID)
+### 1. Platform unique identifier (PUID)

 This is a string that uniquely identifies this statement within the platform’s systems.

-The PUID allows localisation of the exact information that is affected by the decision and the Statement of Reasons within a platform’s own systems.
+The PUID allows localisation of the exact information that is affected by the decision and the statement of reasons within a platform’s own systems.
 It offers the opportunity to connect the data in this database with the information that was affected by the decision, including the URL where the information is/was hosted by the platform.
 The characteristics of the PUID are to be decided by the platform.
 It is a requirement that every PUID is unique and may not